Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

 \subsection{Evolution over Time}

 Malware is a moving target and behaviors drift over time as miscreants modify their goals and attempt to avoid detection.
-In this section we measure how behaviors evolved across several years.
-According at the type of API call, we group behaviors into three categories: (i) sensitive APIs, (ii) network communication, and (iii) obfuscation.
+In this section we measure how malware behavior evolved across several years.
+According to the type of API call, we group behaviors into three categories: (i) sensitive APIs, (ii) network communication, and (iii) obfuscation.
+Sensitive API calls are permission-protected APIs that are considered to be indicative of malicious functionality.
 Figure~\ref{fig:timeline} shows behaviors associated to families by quarter of a year for each of the categories.
 The graphs represent the proportion of families that exhibit a certain capability in a given quarter, showing how families evolve over time.
-It is possible to observe that, as discussed in~\ref{sec:pre:top}, the distribution of malware samples per quarter is not uniform, but there are two spikes in our data, one in Q1 2014 and one in Q4 2015 (399 and 819 families acting in those quarters, respectively).
+It is possible to observe that the distribution of malware samples per quarter is not uniform, but there are two spikes in our data, one in Q1 2014 and one in Q4 2015 (399 and 819 families acting in those quarters, respectively).
 On average, the number of families observed per quarter is 280.
 Regardless of the presence of these two spikes, when looking at how behaviors evolve overall, one can typically observe a trend based on how prevalent API calls are across time.
 To study this, we plot the best fit to each set of API calls using linear regression.
 Note that the cutoff here is applied to the samples of a family that were observed during that quarter (see Figure~\ref{fig:statsNumberFamilies} for a snapshot of the number of samples and families seen per quarter).
-As samples in a family are scattered throughout time, this timeline gives an understanding of how the family evolves, which naturally fits with the notion of variant discussed in~\S\ref{sec:pre}.
+As samples in a family are scattered throughout time, this timeline gives an understanding of how the family evolves, which naturally fits with the notion of variant discussed in~\S\ref{sec:pre}. \paragraph{Sensitive APIs}